MPuersten/AWS-Bootcamp-Cruddur/aws/cfn/README.md

 gp env CFN_BUCKET='cfn-artifacts-cruddurmitchpuersten'
 ```

-Note that bucket names must be globally unique.
+Note that bucket names must be globally unique to be created.